nilayspshah/sq-hive-api-docs/source/index.html.md

 ## Instrument Update Created Message - Webhook Events
 We have a variety of event types that you can subscribe to.
 For example, one such event is `v1.instrument_update.created`.
 Here is a sample payload for `v1.instrument_update.created`.
-This is identical to the `Instrument Update Message` that you can fetch via the [API](#get-instrument-update-messages):
+The `payload` shape is identical to the [Get Instrument Update Messages (v2)](#get-instrument-update-messages-v2) response item — `deepDiveData` is no longer at the top level; instead it has been folded into `proFunnel` as `deepdive`, `concernFlag`, and `deepdiveData`.
+Per-tier inclusion rules match the v2 API.

 > Here is a sample payload for `v1.instrument_update.created`: